ElinaValieva/micronaut-quarkus-quickstarts/docs/micronaut.md

     }
 }
 ```
-Run in command line: `.gradlew jib`
+Run in the command line: `./gradlew jib`

 &nbsp;

 ## Google Cloud Platform (GCP) 🚩
 Prerequisites: Google Cloud Platform account.

-### Create project
+### Create a project
-Create project directly in your GCP or by using command-line tool:
+Create a project directly in your GCP or by using a command-line tool:

 ```batch
 gcloud projects create PROJECT_ID --set-as-default